Tony Rich

 Antonio Jeffries (born November 19, 1971), better known as Tony Rich and The Tony Rich Project, is an American Grammy Award-winning R&B singer-songwriter best known for his 1995 hit single "Nobody Knows".

 Early career

-Rich was born in Detroit, Michigan, United States, and first attracted attention through the production team of Tim & Bob.
-The duo convinced Perri "Pebbles" Reid (then the wife of L.A.
-Reid, co-founder of LaFace Records) to listen to Rich over the phone.
-Rich was hired as a house songwriter for LaFace Records, penning hit singles for artists such as Toni Braxton, Boyz II Men, TLC, A Few Good Men and Johnny Gill.
+Rich was born in Detroit, Michigan, United States, and first attracted attention of John Salley of the then Detroit Pistons.
+Upon working at Salley's Detroit recording studio, Hoop Sounds, Tony was introduced to the production team of Tim & Bob.
+The duo was in transit to Atlanta to work with Dallas Austin and promised that they would connect Tony once they were there.
+They told Perri "Pebbles" Reid (then the wife of L.A.
+Reid, co-founder of LaFace Records) to listen to one of Rich's songs over the phone.
+Pebble then suggested that Rich work with her husband L.A Reid and was subsequently hired as a house songwriter for LaFace Records, penning hit singles for artists such as Toni Braxton, Boyz II Men, Elton John, A Few Good Men and Johnny Gill.
 As incoming Vice President of A&R, Eddie F then convinced L.A.
 Reid to sign him as an artist.
-Later, Rich mixed elements of jazz, rock and soul music into his own tracks.
+Later, Rich mixed elements of jazz, rock country and soul into his tracks.